FahimKhannn/Data-flight-Anlaysis/README.md

 - Created a column named "significant delay" to identify flights with arrival and departure delays greater than 15 minutes.

 ### Exploratory Data Analysis (EDA)
-- Utilized Python for initial data exploration, visualizing delay distributions, and identifying outliers.
+- Utilized Python and R for initial data exploration, visualizing delay distributions, and identifying outliers.
-- Conducted detailed statistical analysis in R to understand the impact of different factors on flight delays.
+- Conducted detailed statistical analysis to understand the impact of different factors on flight delays.

 ### Machine Learning
-- Implemented logistic regression models in Python to predict diverted flights.
+- Implemented logistic regression models to predict diverted flights.
 - Trained and evaluated models, achieving high accuracy in predictions.
 - Used feature engineering to enhance model performance, identifying critical factors influencing flight diversions.
+- Visualized the coefficients from the model across the 10 years of flight data

 ## Results
 - Identified key factors contributing to flight delays, providing actionable insights for reducing delays.
-- Improved understanding of delay patterns, aiding in better decision-making for flight operations.
+- Improved understanding of delay patterns, aiding in better decision-making for time and days of week to fly.
 - Successfully predicted diverted flights, enhancing operational efficiency and decision-making.

-## How to Use
-1. Clone the repository: `git clone https://github.com/yourusername/flight-data-analysis.git`
-2. Navigate to the project directory: `cd flight-data-analysis`
-3. Install the necessary dependencies: `pip install -r requirements.txt`
-4. Run the analysis scripts: `python analysis_script.py`